Configuration

 container-backend: docker

-The container-backend can be one of docker (default), docker-swarm or kubernetes.
-The specific configuration these back-ends is documented below.
+The proxy.container-backend property can be one of docker (default), docker-swarm, kubernetes or ecs.
+The specific configuration of these back-ends is documented below.

 Docker